 Ref Issue Examiner's/ other suggested remedy BPC response 92 Repetition of wording suggests there is significant overlap between Policies BE.3 and BE.4.
 Is there a purpose in separating out the two related Policies?
 These Policies will be merged if the Examiner thinks this would be helpful.
 93 Policy BE.3 explicitly relates to "all development" but not all aspects will be relevant for every development.
 Suggesting the need for inserting 'where applicable'.
 Agree.
 BE3 and BE4 to be merged as "Local Character and Design: Where applicable, development proposals must demonstrate how local character and scheme design has considered the factors listed a) to o) below where they relate to the proposal concerned.
-Development proposals must make full use of the appendix to this plan (Character Assessment) and its detailed findings during the conception and evolution of a design. 'a) to I) as per existing BE4 ; and m) Development proposals will be expected to demonstrate how the design has been influenced by the need to plan positively to reduce crime and the fear of crime and how this will be achieved; n) Developments will be expected to demonstrate how the design has been influenced by the need for a positive impact on public health; and o) Residential development within the curtilage of dwelling houses will be supported if the design respects the character and appearance of the immediate character zone and there would be no unacceptable harm to the living conditions of nearby occupiers."
-94 Doubtful that a prospective developer will understand what Is the core of this issue perhaps addressed by Reference to policies of the SMBC SLP to be ~ . possesses and a prospective developer will understand what I is the core of this issue perhaps dudiessed by does not assist other than providing a reference.
-Please provide the references.
+Development proposals must make full use of the appendix to this plan (Character Assessment) and its detailed findings during the conception and evolution of a design.

+'a) to I) as per existing BE4; and m) Development proposals will be expected to demonstrate how the design has been influenced by the need to plan positively to reduce crime and the fear of crime and how this will be achieved; n) Developments will be expected to demonstrate how the design has been influenced by the need for a positive impact on public health; and o) Residential development within the curtilage of dwelling houses will be supported if the design respects the character and appearance of the immediate character zone and there would be no unacceptable harm to the living conditions of nearby occupiers."
+94 Doubtful that a prospective developer will understand what is required from paragraph 3 and the "Explanation" section Is the core of this issue perhaps addressed by the Community Policies?
+Reference to policies of the SMBC SLP to be made in order to explain. does not assist other than providing a reference.
 95 Local authority representation suggests that in paragraph 4 "enhance" should be replaced with 'respect' Agree.
 96 Paragraph 5 adds nothing to that which is indicated in Policy BE.4.
 This will be dealt with by the merger of Policies BE.3 and BE.4.
 97 The local authority representation comments: "The final paragraph relating to development within curtilages should reference Policy H4 to ensure no conflict."
 Agree.
 98 Paragraph 6.2.17 reproduces a quotation that relates to 'strategic policies' but it is left unclear how this may be applied to the detail that is addressed within Policies BE.3 and BE.4.
-Please provide the references.
 Reference to policies of the SMBC SLP to be made in order to explain.
 99 Paragraph 6.2.18 refers to 'Secured by Design' (although this is written as "Secure by Design" and is unreferenced).
 Secured by Design provides design guidance rather that "standards".
 Agree.